 For details of the required food safety standards see shellfish cultivation or harvesting.

-Harvest areas & management
+Harvest areas and management

 The Food Authority specifies harvest areas in estuaries for growing commercial quantities of shellfish.